AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/week 1/README.md

 * **[Polar mesh](https://youtu.be/QfGSKCrv-Ps)**

-The [Assignment1](https://docs.google.com/document/d/1aRewQEzmiGXJ9ts91aOBTVnjaJBZdX9c_QtPU32pcIg/edit?usp=sharing) will be used for evaluation of the course, hence you are expected to complete them within the week.
+The [Assignment1](https://docs.google.com/document/d/1aRewQEzmiGXJ9ts91aOBTVnjaJBZdX9c_QtPU32pcIg/edit?usp=sharing) will be used for evaluation of the course, hence you are expected to complete that within the week.